andycranston/pngshot/README.md

 It has only a handful of features but it serves my purposes well and has a low memory foot print.

-## Other options
+## Alternative screenshot program for Windows

-If you need something with more features I recommend Greeshot - visit:
+If you need something with more features I recommend Greenshot - visit:

 [Greenshot](http://getgreenshot.org)